dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 - _familyName_: surname of the user
 - _password_: password of the user
 - _lang_: the default language of the user: "en", "de", "fr", "it" (optional, default: "en")
-- _groups_: List of groups the user belongs to.
-The name of the group has to be provided with the project's shortname, p.ex. "shortname:editors".
-The project defined in the same ontology file has no name, so only ":editors" is required if the user belongs to the group "editors". (optional)
+- _groups_ (optional): List of groups the user belongs to.
+The group names must be provided in one of the following forms:
+  - "other_project_shortname:groupname"
+  - ":groupname" (for groups defined in the current ontology file)
+  - "SystemAdmin" (the most powerful group, built-in into DSP)
-- _projects_: List of projects the user belongs to.
+- _projects_ (optional): List of projects the user belongs to.
 The project name has to be followed by a ":" and either "member" or "admin".
 This indicates if the new user has admin rights in the given project or is an ordinary user. `myproject:admin` would add the user as admin to the project "myproject".
-The given project defined in the same ontology file has no name, so only ":admin"or ":member" is required. (optional)
+The project defined in the same ontology file can be omitted, so only ":admin"or ":member" is enough.
+- _status_ (optional): true (default) if the user is active, false if the user is deleted/inactive

 Example: